 The self winding rate is governed by two pneumatic turbines and can be set with a lever.
 In the FULL position, the slightest movement of the wrist is harnessed to rewind the barrel spring.
 Turn the lever to STOP to disengage the selfwinding system and wind up the UR-105 using the crown.

 An intermediate position, RED (for reduced) engages the turbines to dampen the winding rotor and avoid overstressing the mainspring, if you are particularly active.
 Beating at a frequency of 4 Hz (28,800 vph), the movement guarantees a power reserve of 48 hours.
 The price of the Urwerk UR-105 CT Kryptonite is Swiss Francs 65,000 before local taxes.
-Also you might be interested in Top 25 Luxury Watch Brands for Men.
+Don’t forget to check more titanium watches for men.